mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 ```

-Next add an empty controller named `ServiceController.cs` to the web applicaiton.
+Next add an empty controller named `ServiceController.cs` to the web application.
 In the `Index` method of the controller, add the following line of code:

 ```cs